auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 > And, you know, we look at what happened with Facebook.
 Well, social media in general, and click-through optimization.
 So you have a simple feedback algorithm that's trying to just optimize click-through.
 That sounds reasonable because you don't want to be feeding people ads that they don't care about -I'm not interested in.
 And you might even think of that process as simply adjusting the feeding of ads, or news, articles, or whatever it might be, to match people's preferences, which sounds like a good idea.
 But in fact that isn't how the algorithm works.
 You make more money, the algorithm makes more money if it could better predict what people are going to click on because then it can feed them exactly that.
 So, the way to maximize click-through is actually to modify the people; to make them more predictable.
 And one way to do that is to feed them information which will change their behavior and preferences towards extremes that make them predictable.
 Now, whatever is the nearest extreme, or the nearest predictable point, that's where you're going to end up, and the machines will force you there.

 In search engines it can be harder to see how we are manipulated, but YouTube recommendations are based on similar algorithms.
 The more videos you watch, the more ads you watch, the more money generated.
 They want you watching as long as possible!
 The algorithm learns to push you video by video towards an extreme.
 These are the "rabbit holes" people fall down that lead to conspiracy thinking, flat-earthers, Qanon, etc. Politically we are pushed to extreme left or right, then the algorithm feeds us what it is most confident we will click on immediately.
+From the algorithm's perspective, conspiracy theories are great!
+Conspiracy theorists watch the same content and no one and nothing can changes their views; they will continue to be easily predictable.

 Puase to think about the lives ruined and countries turned upside down by what is an optimization problem written in several lines of code.